Saskia-vB/eng-57-airport-project/README.md

 Flight_trip:
 - destination
 - duration
-- origin
+- origin/ departure point
+- passenger_list (includes infants and children but does represent the same revenue)

+Tickets:
-- passenger_list
+- criteria

-People: staff or passengers(passport)
+People:
-- tax number
+- staff
-- name
+- passengers: name and passport number

 User_stories:
 - as an airport assistant I want to be able to create a passenger name AND passport number so that I can add them to flight